Create a File System

 Mandatory

-A security group is a virtual firewall that provides secure network access control policies for file systems.
+A security group is a virtual firewall that provides network access control policies for file systems.
 You can define different access rules for a security group to protect the file systems that are added to this security group.

 When creating an SFS Turbo file system, you can select only one security group.